aws-samples/api-gateway-websocket-saas-rate-limiting-using-aws-lambda-authorizer/README.md

 2. In the root directory of the repository execute the command ```cdk deploy```
 3. Review the permissions and follow prompts
 4. After deployment the CDK will list the outputs as follows:
-   1. APIGatewayWebsocketRateLimitStack.SampleClient
+   1. APIGatewayWebSocketRateLimitStack.SampleClient
       1. The URI points to the sample web page described below
-   2. APIGatewayWebsocketRateLimitStack.SessionURL
+   2. APIGatewayWebSocketRateLimitStack.SessionURL
       1. This URI points to the endpoint which is able to create sessions
-   3. APIGatewayWebsocketRateLimitStack.TenantURL
+   3. APIGatewayWebSocketRateLimitStack.TenantURL
       1. This URI is only exposed for demo purposes and is used to get a list of the current tenant Ids
-   4. APIGatewayWebsocketRateLimitStack.WebSocketURL
+   4. APIGatewayWebSocketRateLimitStack.WebSocketURL
       1. This URI is the websocket connection endpoint

 ## Sample Web Page